broadinstitute/depmap_omics/README.md

 #### RNA

-we are running a set of 6 functions/workflows To generate the expression/fusion dataset:
+We are running a set of 6 functions/workflows To generate the expression/fusion dataset:

 We use the GTEx pipeline ([https://github.com/broadinstitute/gtex-pipeline/blob/v9/TOPMed_RNAseq_pipeline.md](https://github.com/broadinstitute/gtex-pipeline/blob/v9/TOPMed_RNAseq_pipeline.md)).